aelassas/aelassas/README.md

 By choosing my solutions, you can launch your own digital marketplace - whether it's an ecommerce website, car rental platform, or property rental system - with the Docker-based setups provided.
 Each solution comes with comprehensive documentation, Stripe and PayPal payment integration, and runs efficiently on just 1GB of RAM.
 Deploy your business for less than $5/month on cloud providers like [Hetzner](https://www.hetzner.com/cloud/) or [DigitalOcean](https://www.digitalocean.com/pricing/droplets), making these platforms perfect for entrepreneurs seeking scalable and cost-effective solutions.

-If these projects have been helpful in your work or research, consider supporting their continued development and maintenance.
+If these projects have been valuable to your work or research, please consider supporting their ongoing development and maintenance.
 You can contribute through [GitHub Sponsorship](https://github.com/sponsors/aelassas) (one-time or monthly), [PayPal](https://www.paypal.me/aelassaspp), or [Buy Me a Coffee](https://buymeacoffee.com/aelassas).
 Even a simple star on the GitHub repository helps spread the word and is greatly appreciated.

 ##### MY ARTICLES